Audio: Special Olympics Missouri to host "Polar Plunges" at three locations in north Missouri

 Warming tents will be available at the events, so participants can stand inside them before they plunge or change clothes after they plunge.

 Prawitz says a lot of teams are participating, and a lot of the teams compete against each other.
-Golden Plunger awards will be given for creative costumes.
+There is also a Golden Plunger award that will be given to those with creative costumes.

 Prawitz notes there is a disco theme for this year’s polar plunges.